The Inward Migration in Apocalyptic Times

 As the world falters, threatening native ecosystems and Indigenous lifeways, acclaimed Australian Aboriginal author Alexis Wright turns inward to the dwelling place of ancestral story.
 From here, she considers how her ancient culture has responded to ongoing destruction—and how to bear witness to the creation of a post-apocalyptic world.

 The book is also about swans.
 I felt a great sense of comfort in being able to lose myself in the world of swans while working on this book.
-I did this in a kind of obsessive way, through wondering about how their universally felt beauty shone through the ages in poetry and epic stories.
-I felt the joy and wonder of their existence by being in their presence in times of extreme drought, then rain, and in different parts of the world, while also feeling the sadness of how their fate has become tied to ours amid the growing emergency of man-made climate change.
+I did this in a kind of obsessive way, through contemplating how their universally felt beauty shone through the ages in poetry and epic stories.
+I felt the joy and wonder of their existence by imagining being in their presence during times of extreme drought, then rain, and in different parts of the world, while also feeling the sadness of how their fate has become tied to ours amid the growing emergency of man-made climate change.